mw-orcl/adb-connectors/tibco-jaspersoft/tibco-jaspersoft-connector-guide.md

 The JDBC drivers are certified with a JDK version.  ojdbc8.jar is certified with JDK8, JDK9, JDK11, ojdbc10.jar is certified with JDK10, JDK11.

-1. Install the appropriate JDK.
+1. Install the appropriate JDBC driver.
    The Oracle 19c (19.8) JDBC client driver can be downloaded from [JDBC Driver and UCP Downloads.](https://www.oracle.com/database/technologies/appdev/jdbc-ucp-19-8-c-downloads.html)  Download either ojdbc8-full.tar.gz or ojdbc10-full.jar.gz.

 ## **Install Jaspersoft**